APAF-bioinformatics/profile/README.md

-# profile
-The Australian Proteomics Analysis Facility at Macquarie University
+# The Australian Proteomics Analysis Facility at Macquarie University

 **APAF's mission is to assist the scientific community address their protein analysis needs.
 **